 OKR's is a goal-setting framework often used by HR teams and businesses.
-Although this is a fairly familiar term, many organisations still struggle to understand how to use them effectivly.
+Although this is a fairly familiar term, many organisations still struggle to understand how to use them effectively.

 What are OKRs?